ayvaroff/react-redux-book-store/README.md

 npm install
 ```

-To start application
+To run the application

 ```
-npm start
+npm run dev
 ```

 ## Built With